ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 - `Age` - Complex object with 'dot' in field, Quick Filter works fine.
 - `Country` - Complex object and value getter used, again Quick Filter works fine.
 - `Results` - Complex object, Quick Filter would call `toString` on the complex object, so `getQuickFilterText` is provided.
 - `Hidden` - A hidden column with all values being the string 'hidden'.
-Enter `hidden` into the filter and it will match all rows.
-Click the `Exclude Hidden Columns` button to set `excludeHiddenColumnsFromQuickFilter = true`, and no rows will be matched.
+Enter `hidden` into the filter and no rows will be matched.
+Click the `Include Hidden Columns` button to set `includeHiddenColumnsInQuickFilter = true`, and all rows will be matched.
 Note the Quick Filter cache will be cleared automatically when the option is changed.

 The example also demonstrates having the Quick Filter cache turned on.
 The grid works very fast even when the cache is turned off, so you probably don't need it for small data sets.
 For large data sets (e.g. over 10,000 rows), turning the cache on will improve Quick Filter speed.
 Tweaking the `cacheQuickFilter` option in the example allows both modes to be experimented with: